-Solid State Drives use far less energy (40% to 60% less) than regular HDD.
+Solid State Drives use far less energy (40% to 60% less) than regular HDDs.
 Because there’s no power drone for the motor and for other moving parts they’re far better energy-efficient drives.

-And, if that may not translate in huge savings regarding energy costs, it will boost your laptop’s battery life noticeably.
+And, if that may not translate into huge savings regarding energy costs, it will boost your laptop’s battery life noticeably.

 Different Types of SSDs

-SSDs are available in all sorts of storage capacity, starting at around 32 GB and ranging up to 5 TB in the consumer market.
+SSDs are available in all sorts of storage capacities, starting at around 32 GB and ranging up to 5 TB in the consumer market.